Keparoo/trivia-api/README.md

-# Full Stack API Final Project
+# Full Stack Trivia API Project

-## Full Stack Trivia

 This project is a trivia game where users can test their knowledge in different trivia categories: Science, Art, Geography, History, Entertainment, and Sports.
 The goal of this project was to complete a RESTful API, test suite and documentation that implements the following functionality: